Skip to main content

 Upon further reflection, it’s become apparent that the lightbulb moment came from daring to experiment.
 I made changes and observed their effects.

 Process improvement efforts prior to this had been looking for a ready-made process we could just adopt – like Scrum.
 I now understand this doesn’t exist.
 It doesn’t exist because our industry is still in its infancy so we’re still working out how our businesses should work.
 It’s also true that every business is unique.
-Operational processes that work in one agency aren’t necessarily transferable to another.
+The creative workflow solution that works in one agency won't necessarily transfer to another.

 10 Ways To Integrate Agency Agile Methods In A Digital Agency